srwareham/ffmpeg-builder/README.md

 Your final binary will appear in $PROJECT_DIRECTORY/target/bin

-Warning: compilation is a very long process.
+Warning: compilation is very computationally intensive.
 On slow machines, this is a multi-hour process.
+On an Intel i7-4770K @ 3.5GHz and a 2MB/s connection the process takes almost exactly 10 minutes